 LJ, Director of SDI Limited, Camberley, Surrey

-A Staging Date calculator from The Pensions Regulator for employers/businesses can be found here.
+A helpful tool from The Pensions Regulator for employers/businesses to work out their automatic enrolment duties can be found here.

 Phasing Dates & Contributions

-The employer will usually be notified by The Pensions Regulator 12 months prior to the date they have to implement their phase of the pensions Auto-Enrolment funding.
-The contribution level will be phased from the outset with larger employers having started to pay in from October 2012.
+Prior to October 2017, employers were usually notified by The Pensions Regulator 12 months before the date they had to implement their phase of the pensions auto-enrolment funding.
+The contribution level was phased from the outset with larger employers having started to pay in from October 2012.

-The initial minimum contributions will be as follows (Contributions to be made on a band of earnings for those aged 22+ between (in tax year 2017/2018) £5,876 gross pa and £45,000 gross pa (the lower limit to be linked to the National Insurance LEL and the higher limit in 06/07 terms and up-rated in line with National Average Earnings)
+The initial minimum contributions were as follows (contributions made on a band of earnings between (in tax year 2022/2023) £6,240 gross pa and £50,270 gross pa (the lower limit to be linked to the National Insurance LEL and the higher limit in 06/07 terms and up-rated in line with National Average Earnings):

 Second Phase - April 2018 to April 2019

-From April 2018 (originally planned to be October 2017) the second phase starts and will see an increase in funding/contributions to 5% gross pa of band earnings as a minimum (salary/bonus/overtime, etc within band earnings) divided as follows:
+From April 2018 (originally planned to be October 2017) the second phase started and saw an increase in funding/contributions to 5% gross pa of band earnings as a minimum (salary/bonus/overtime, etc within band earnings) divided as follows:

 Third Phase - April 2019 onwards

-From April 2019 (originally planned to be October 2018) the third phase starts and will see an increase in funding/contributions to 8% gross pa of band earnings minimum (salary/bonus/overtime, etc within band earnings) divided as follows:
+From April 2019 (originally planned to be October 2018) the third phase started and saw an increase in funding/contributions to 8% gross pa of band earnings minimum (salary/bonus/overtime, etc within band earnings) divided as follows:

 You can see that there are some significant consequences to this legislation and therefore many employers need to start planning now to ensure that they are ready for the changes in their cost projections, and also the requirement to ensure that they are ready to meet their responsibilities.